liamhendricks/finalsoftwareblog/about.md

 My current project is called [Summoning]({% link summoning.md %}).
 An open world action RPG with a retro art style created with open source tools like the Godot game engine, Blender, Gimp, Audacity and - of course - the Linux operating system.
-The project has over 20,000 lines of GDScript and C++!
+The project has over 40,000 lines of GDScript and C++ as of writing this!
 But, as a (mostly) solo dev, I have had to develop skills beyond just programming.
-I do my own 3D modeling, texturing, rigging and animating in Blender.
-My own sound creation and mixing in Audacity.
-The list goes on...
+I do my own 3D modeling, texturing, rigging and animating in Blender and my own sound design and mixing in Audacity.

-Here are some links...
+Thanks for stopping by, here are some links...

 [LINKED IN](https://www.linkedin.com/in/liam-hendricks-ab2a87bb/)
 [TWITTER](https://twitter.com/fsoftwaredev)